Expert’s Guide to the Perfect Braised Fish Korean Dish

 Braised Fish

-The perfect pour: introducing our secret braising liquid.
+The perfect pour: Introducing our secret braising liquid.

 • The Perfect Rice: Fluffy white rice, preferably short-grain or sushi rice, pairs beautifully with the rich flavors of the braised fish.
 The delicate grains soak up the sauce and provide a comforting base.